 Specific requirements for transparency and openness are detailed below (please use the navigation on the right of this page).

 - Single-blind peer review process, meaning that author names are available to the reviewer, but reviewers remain anonymous.

-- Non-blind peer-review, meaning that reviewers sign their reviews.
+- Non-blind peer-review, meaning that reviewers can sign their reviews.

 Open Peer Review